 Mummy of Djedptahjuefanch, now in the Cairo museum (CG61097).
-He was the third Prophet of Amun, dated to Year 11 of king Sheschonq I. The image shows beautifully the way in which amulets were worn on the arm with string.
+He was the third Prophet of Amun, dated to the reign of king Sheschonq I. The image shows beautifully the way in which amulets were worn on the arm with string.

 This lead amulet, was found in Karanis, Egypt and dates to the 3rd or 4th century A.D.
 It is folded around the string and was probably worn around the wrist or ankle.
 It has still never been unrolled, so its contents remain unknown.

 Hedgehog amulet on a string, Dynasty 12 (ca. 1981–1802 B.C.)

 Found in Lisht North, Pit 995

 The amulet is made of glazed steatite and reed used for the string.
 Although never very common, hedgehog amulets have a long history in ancient Egypt, they were especiallt popular in the New Kingdom.
 For reasons that remain unclear these are rebirth symbols.
 Maybe these charms protected the deceased because the hedgehog lived in the low desert's harsh environment near cemeteries.